Madhumitha-116/react-spreadsheet-ui/README.md

-[# 📊 React Spreadsheet UI
+# 📊 React Spreadsheet UI

-This is a front-end-only React spreadsheet interface built as part of an internship assignment for InScripts.
+This is a **front-end-only React spreadsheet interface** built as part of an internship assignment for **InScripts**.
-The design closely matches a Figma prototype and includes dynamic styling, scrollable layout, and clean component structure.
+The design closely matches a Figma prototype and includes dynamic styling, scrollable layout, and a clean component structure.

+---

 ## 🚀 Features